narengan/cis/getting-started.md

 ## Process overview:

 To begin, open your IBM Cloud dashboard and find the CIS application icon.
-For the Eary Access release, there is only one plan and it is free.
+For the Early Access release, there is only one plan and it is free.
 Click the "Create" button to begin provisioning your account.

 ![image](need an image here of the dashboard and selecting create)